 Why Consider Estate Planning?

-Estate planners do consider the implications of state and federal tax law when estate planning.
+Planners do consider the implications of state and federal tax law when estate planning.
 This is to minimize the tax liability of the estate and beneficiaries.
 Preserving wealth so that it can be passed on to heirs and beneficiaries it the goal of estate planning.
 Although there are several other tools, wills and trusts are the primary tools used in estate planning.
-Such as life insurance, advance directives and durable power of attorneys wills and trusts accomplish the bulk of the work.
-The strategies the estate planning lawyer uses depends on the individual preferences and circumstances of the person whose estate is being planned.
+Such as life insurance, advance directives, and durable power of attorneys wills and trusts accomplish the bulk of the work.
+The strategies the lawyer uses depends on the individual preferences and circumstances of the person whose estate is being planned.

-Many people do not have a plan regarding what should become of their estate when they die.
+Many people do not have a plan regarding what should happen when they die.
 The reason many do not prepare an estate plan rests on several factors.
 First, death and what should become of our worldly possessions are an uncomfortable topic.
 Because of this, most people who are among the living would rather not have the conversation.

 A second reason most commonly found among individuals with children or other loved ones involves the sticky question of how to distribute their estate without starting a feud among those left behind.

-Lastly, others who do not have an estate plan in place often point out the fact that estate planning is only for those with large estates.
+Lastly, others who do not have an estate plan in place often point out the fact it is only for those with large estates.
 This misconception could not be further from the truth.
 Estate planning is valuable for estates of all sizes with many tools tailored explicitly for smaller estates.

 What Services Does A Lexington Estate Planning Lawyer Offer?

 A will is a legal document that provides instructions as to the division of a person’s property after death.
 Only a valid and final will can be legally binding.
 The author of the will is considered to have died intestate if a will is contested and found invalid.
 When a person dies intestate, state law provides for intestate succession rules.
 This means the order of distribution in which an estate will distribute among heirs.
-In this case, a probate court will be required to oversee the process of allocating the estate is overseen by a probate court.
+In this case, the process of allocating the estate is overseen by a probate court.